RobinMalfait/taco/README.md

 - This is a Rust project and the binaries are not published anywhere.
 This means that you need to have Rust/Cargo installed.
-- This tool talks to the GitHub API, therefore you need to have a `GITHUB_API_TOKEN` environment variable.

 ## Installation